Submitted by Taps Coogan on the 26th of October 2017 to The Sounding Line.

 Nations are not going to denominate the majority of their reserves in Chinese yuan so long as the Chinese maintain a ‘closed capital account,‘ arbitrarily restricting the conversion of the yuan into other currencies, the flow of capital in and out of China, and pegging the value of the yuan to the US dollar.
 So long as the financial markets in which reserves are actually used are overwhelmingly denominated in US dollars, the US dollar is likely to remain the world’s preferred reserve currency.

 Nothing lasts forever and that includes the US dollar’s reserve status.
 However, stories of the imminent ascendancy of the Chinese yuan, which lack perspective on the yuan’s actual utilization as a reserve currency and the dynamics that drive international financial markets, reveal more about an author’s biases than their grasp of the subject.
 The transition to the Chinese yuan is neither certain, imminent, nor likely to happen as a result of oil contract pricing.
-The next test for the Chinese yuan is whether is can usurp the Australia dollar not the US dollar.
+Before assuming that the Chinese yuan will usurp the US dollar, let’s see if it can usurp the Australian dollar first.